aiven/devportal/docs/tools/terraform/get-started.rst

 Set up your first Terraform project
 ===================================

-This example shows the setup for a sample Terraform project and some useful commands to stand up (and destroy) your Aiven data infrastructure.
+This example shows the setup for a simple Terraform project and some useful commands to stand up (and destroy) your Aiven data infrastructure.

 Requirements
 ''''''''''''